BillyGareth/carbrands_mlclassifier/README.md

 Volkswagen – in 2nd position – has lost terrain during the Covid-19 crisis, due to its large dependence on the Chinese market, which counts for over 40% of global sales.
 This year the German brand held 7.1% share, falling 0.4%, and sold 5.73 million vehicles (-16.8%)

+Automobili Lamborghini S.p.A. is an Italian brand and manufacturer of luxury sports cars and SUVs based in Sant'Agata Bolognese.
+The company is owned by the Volkswagen Group through its subsidiary Audi

 Mercedes-Benz is both a German automotive marque and, from late 2019 onwards, a subsidiary – as Mercedes-Benz AG – of Daimler AG.
 Mercedes-Benz is known for producing luxury vehicles and commercial vehicles.
 The headquarters is in Stuttgart, Baden-Württemberg.
 The name first appeared in 1926 as Daimler-Benz.

 Behind, Honda has conquered the 3rd position with 4.33 million units (-14.1%), while outpacing Ford (-18.3%) which reported 4.18 million units, followed by Nissan with 3.80 million units (-19.5%).